The role and responsibilities of the executors of a will

 In practice, and if possible, it is usually easiest if only one person takes on the tasks of administering the estate on a day to day basis.
 That is because having a single point of contact is usually easiest when dealing with the other parties involved.

-However, the responsibilities of all the executors remain the same, regardless of the work they do.
-So, however the tasks are divided amongst the executors or administrators, it is best to record the agreement of who does what in a written document, and for all to sign it.
+If the tasks are divided amongst the co executors or administrators, it is best to record the agreement of who does what in a written document, and for all to sign it.

-Some documents require the signature of all the executors or administrators.
-For that reason, if one of the nominated executors is unlikely to be able to carry out his duties effectively (for example, he might live abroad and correspondence might be difficult), he might wish not to apply for a grant a probate, but rather reserve his right.
+For that reason, if one of the nominated executors is unlikely to be able to carry out their duties effectively (for example, they might live abroad and correspondence might be difficult), they might wish not to apply for a grant a probate, but rather reserve their right.

 How administrators can be appointed

 There is a priority order in which beneficiaries may apply to be administrators.
 That is:

 - Any personal representative of a residual beneficiary (i.e. someone with a power of attorney to deal with the affairs of a residuary beneficiary)

 - Any other beneficiary of the will (in legal terms, a legatee)

 - Any personal representative of a legatee

 If there is no will, the estate is divided according to the rules of intestacy.
 Administrators are appointed in the same order of priority as beneficiaries: